Clay Buchholz Served as Co-Captain and Spokesplayer

-In November 2006, when he was Red Sox minor-league pitcher of the year, Buchholz was announced as a member of the New Stars for Young Stars team.
-The following January, he joined Curt Schilling, Jonathan Papelbon and other Boston minor leaguers for the special event, where players meet and sign autographs for Jimmy Fund Clinic patients.
+In November 2006, right after a season in which he was named Red Sox Minor League Pitcher of the Year, Buchholz was announced as a member of the New Stars for Young Stars team.
+The following January, he joined Boston stars Curt Schilling and Jonathan Papelbon, along with other minor leaguers for the annual event — where players meet and sign autographs for Jimmy Fund Clinic patients.
 That year, New Stars for Young Stars raised more than $30,000 to support cancer care and research at Dana-Farber.

-Later that January, Buchholz joined a dozen Red Sox rookies who made a home run visit to the Jimmy Fund Clinic.
-The group signed photos and baseballs for young Sox fans receiving cancer treatment.
+Later that January, Buchholz joined a dozen other Red Sox rookies for a visit to the Jimmy Fund Clinic.
+The group signed photos and baseballs for young Sox fans receiving cancer treatment, many of whom were no doubt watching when Buchholz pitched a no-hitter on Sept.
+1, 2007, at Baltimore in just his second major league start.

-In February 2010, Buchholz was named the fifth honorary Rally Against CancerSM Spokesplayer.
+In February 2010, Buchholz was named the fifth honorary Rally for the Jimmy Fund Spokesplayer.
 He joined the ranks of past Red Sox spokesplayers Jon Lester, Trot Nixon, Dustin Pedroia, and Kevin Youkilis in encouraging Sox fans to create Rally teams to support the Jimmy Fund.
 The winning teams were allowed to wear Sox gear to work or school on April 6 and later got a visit from Buchholz.